Mick Taylor: 1975–1981: Post-Stones

-Taylor worked on various side projects during his tenure with the Rolling Stones.
-In June 1973, he joined Mike Oldfield onstage at the Queen Elizabeth Hall in a performance of Oldfield's Tubular Bells.
-Taylor was asked to take part in this project by Richard Branson as he felt Oldfield was unknown, having just been signed to Branson's fledgling label, Virgin Records.
-Taylor joined Oldfield once more for a BBC television broadcast in November 1973.

-After his resignation from the Rolling Stones, Jack Bruce invited him to form a new band with keyboardist Carla Bley and drummer Bruce Gary.
-In 1975, the band began rehearsals in London with tour dates scheduled for later that year.
-The group toured Europe, with a sound leaning more toward jazz, including a performance at the Dutch Pinkpop festival, but disbanded the following year.
-A performance recorded on 1 June 1975 (which was finally released on CD in 2003 as "Live at the Manchester Free Trade Hall" by The Jack Bruce Band) and another performance from the Old Grey Whistle Test seem to be the only material available from this brief collaboration.
+After his resignation from the Rolling Stones, Taylor was invited by Jack Bruce to form a new band with keyboardist Carla Bley and drummer Bruce Gary.
+In 1975 the band began rehearsals in London with tour dates scheduled for later that year.
+The group toured Europe, with a sound leaning more toward jazz, including a performance at the Dutch Pinkpop Festival, but disbanded the following year.
+A performance, recorded on 1 June 1975 (which was finally released on CD in 2003 as Live at the Manchester Free Trade Hall by The Jack Bruce Band), and another performance from The Old Grey Whistle Test, seem to be the only material available from this brief collaboration.
+Tony Sanchez claimed to have encountered Taylor some time after he left the Rolling Stones "living with a lady who pushed cocaine for a living", and that "he had been reduced to selling off his gold discs."

-Taylor appeared as a special guest of Little Feat at the Rainbow Theatre in London, 1977, sharing slide guitar with then-frontman Lowell George on "A Apolitical Blues": this song appears on Little Feat's critically acclaimed live album Waiting for Columbus.
+Taylor appeared as a special guest of Little Feat at London's Rainbow Theatre in 1977, sharing slide guitar with then-frontman Lowell George on "A Apolitical Blues": this song appears on Little Feat's critically acclaimed live album Waiting for Columbus.

-In the summer of 1977, he collaborated with Pierre Moerlen's Gong for the album Expresso II, released in 1978.
+In the summer of 1977, Taylor collaborated with Pierre Moerlen's Gong for the album Expresso II, released in 1978.
 Taylor began writing new songs and recruiting musicians for a solo album and worked on projects with Miller Anderson, Alan Merrill and others.
 He was present at many of the recording sessions for John Phillips' prospective second solo album.
 The recordings for Phillips' LP took place in London over a prolonged period between 1973 and 1977.
 This led to Taylor working with Keith Richards and Mick Jagger who were also involved with the album.
 The LP was to be released on the Stones' own label Rolling Stones Records (distributed by Atlantic Records).
 Ahmet Ertegun decided to pull the plug on the project after hearing alarming reports of excessive drug use by Phillips and Richards, but bootleg recordings of the sessions circulated among fans under the titles "Half Stoned" and "Phillips '77".
 Eventually Eagle Rock Records made funds available to restore the original, rescued tapes and the album finally saw an official release in 2002 as Pay Pack & Follow.